kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

  teaser: "assets/images/faang_logos.png"
 ---

 **FAANG**  is an acronym commonly used to represent five technological giants **F**acebook, **A**pple, **A**mazon, **N**etflix, and **A**lphabet (Google).
 Acronyms for a group of countries or companies are quite popular.
-There is BAT, referring to top Chinese internet companies Baidu, Alibaba, and Tencent.
-For countries the most prominent is probably BRICS, referring to emerging economies: Brazil, Russia, India, China, and South Africa.
+There is BAT, referring to top Chinese internet companies Baidu, Alibaba, and Tencent and for countries the most prominent is probably BRICS, referring to emerging economies Brazil, Russia, India, China, and South Africa.

 <figure>
     <a href="/assets/images/faang_logos.png">